haiko-xyz/amm/docs/1-technical-overview.md

 Collecting a limit order returns any filled and unfilled amounts to the order owner.

 In a traditional order book setting, proceeds from filled limit orders are automatically returned to the swapper.
 Alternatively, the order can be manually cancelled to return any unfilled or partially filled proceeds.
-In Sphinx, both actions are combined into a single `collect_order()` function to achieve the desired outcome while remaining gas efficient.
+In Haiko, both actions are combined into a single `collect_order()` function to achieve the desired outcome while remaining gas efficient.

 ```rust
 fn collect_order(